 Myth #4.
 Sound masking hinders mass notification systems.

-Fact: The background noise created by intelligent sound masking system is not loud enough to impede PA systems broadcasts.
-Through sensors and patented algorithm, intelligent sound masking system automatically adapts to your workspace acoustics needs, covering sound when needed and backing off when not.
+Fact: The background noise created by the intelligent sound masking system is not loud enough to impede PA systems broadcasts.
+Through sensors and a patented algorithm, an intelligent sound masking system automatically adapts to your workspace acoustics needs, covering sound when needed and backing off when not.

 Myth #5.
 Improving workspace acoustics is expensive.